-What to Do When Potty Training Doesn’t Catch On
+What To Do When Potty Training Doesn’t Catch On

 Creating a stress-free atmosphere for potty time helps kids adjust to this new responsibility.

-“As a general rule, if parents are feeling some rush to teach their children to use the toilet, it’s often a sign that things aren’t going to go well.
-Learning to use the toilet is the child’s process of mastering a particular skill.
+“As a general rule, if parents are feeling some rush to teach their children to use the toilet, it’s often a sign that things aren’t going to go well,” Bennett says.
+“Learning to use the toilet is the child’s process of mastering a particular skill.
 It’s having to recognize that it’s time to pee or poop, to be able to hold those muscles until they can get to the toilet and let go.
-And so some children will be ready at two, but others aren’t ready until three.”
+And so some children will be ready at 2, but others aren’t ready until 3.”

 Or they could have legitimate physical concerns they don’t always understand or know how to communicate.
-Sitting on a full-sized toilet without a kid’s seat can be very intimidating — its easy slip right through the hole.
+Sitting on a full-sized toilet without a kid’s seat can be very intimidating — its easy to slip right through the hole.
 If kids don’t use a stool for their feet, they can have some discomfort in the back of the leg.
 They may get splashed with toilet water when they drop a deuce, which feels pretty weird at any age, or pass a hard bowel movement, which can really hurt.

 “Getting frustrated at those earlier, easy-to-fix problems may generate a new problem, where trying to toilet train is simply too stressful to be worth it.
-Which is too bad, because the toileting process doesn’t have to be stressful at all.
+Which is too bad, because the toileting process doesn’t have to be stressful at all.”

 “If it’s not going well, and parents have explored all these things that may have tripped them up, the best thing to do is to take a break,” explains Bennett.
 “Everybody learns to use the toilet eventually.
 Everybody.
 So get the social pressure off, get the family pressure off, get grandma off your back.
 And then what I suggest is for the next two or three months, stop anything about using the toilet.”

 “You make it as positive an experience as you can,” says Bennett.
 “But you don’t say anything, for a couple of months, about going on the toilet.
 You’re basically trying to extricate yourself from toilet hell.
-And during that period of time, hopefully the child will be thinking, ‘Man, they are off my case, thank heavens.’
+And during that period of time, hopefully, the child will be thinking, ‘Man, they are off my case, thank heavens.’
 And you won’t be unintentionally reinforcing this negative pattern.”